- Obtaining title to the property from the Land Registry, and other supporting papers

 - Providing you with the contract for signing

 - Confirming your instructions for exchange of contracts and completion

 - Agreeing the form of the transfer deed

 - Paying off any mortgage loan and estate agents’ commission

-- Legal fees – Our fees for a typical house sale range from around £750.00 plus VAT for a simple transaction to around £5,000.00 plus VAT for a substantial historic building on unregistered land.
-There is an extra charge for dealing with a leasehold title ranging from £250.00 plus VAT to £350.00 plus VAT in addition to the standard fee.
-These figures may however vary in cases with special complications.
-This is why we will always give you an individual cost estimate at the start of the transaction, taking into account the actual features of your sale.
+- Legal fees – our fees for a typical house sale range from around £750.00 plus VAT for a simple transaction, to around £5,000.00 plus VAT for a substantial historic building on unregistered land.
+There is an extra charge for dealing with a leasehold title, ranging from £250.00 plus VAT to £350.00 plus VAT, in addition to the standard fee.
+These figures may vary in cases with special complications.
+This is why we will always give you an individual cost estimate at the start of the transaction, taking into account the actual features of your sale

-On a limited number of transactions, we pay a fee to a third party (normally an estate agent) for referral of that business. – You will be informed of this, if applicable, in our initial correspondence at the outset of the transaction.
+On a limited number of transactions, we pay a fee to a third party (normally an estate agent) for referral of that business.
+You will be informed of this, if applicable, in our initial correspondence at the beginning of the transaction.

-- Landlord’s sale pack fee – This fee if chargeable is set out in the lease.
-Often the fee is between £100.00 plus VAT-£350.00 plus VAT.
+- Landlord’s sale pack fee – this fee if chargeable is set out in the lease.
+Often the fee is between £100.00 plus VAT and £350.00 plus VAT

-- Deed of Covenant fee – This fee is provided by the management company for the property and can be difficult to estimate.
-Often it is between £100.00 plus VAT- £350.00 plus VAT
+- Deed of Covenant fee – this fee is provided by the management company for the property and can be difficult to estimate.
+Often it is between £100.00 plus VAT and £350.00 plus VAT

 You should also be aware that ground rent and service charge are likely to apply throughout your ownership of the property.
 We will confirm the ground rent and the anticipated service charge apportionment after exchange of contracts.

 Disbursements are costs related to your matter that are payable to third parties, such as Land Registry fees.
 We handle the payment of the disbursements on your behalf to ensure a smoother process.